How to fly a UAS in Spain

 a.
 If Spain is the first State in which the UAS operator intends to conduct its operations, this operator must register and the same procedures and requirements will apply to it as to a Spanish operator.
 For more information, please access this link.

 b.
-If the third-country UAS operator has registered in any EASA Member State, other than Spain, and decides to start operating in Spain it must follow the same procedures as any other UAS operator registered in an EASA Member State.
+If the third-country UAS operator is registered in any EASA Member State, other than Spain, and decides to start operating in Spain it must follow the same procedures as any other UAS operator registered in an EASA Member State.
 See more details above and here.

 UAS flight requirements and limitations depending on the place of operation (UAS geographical zones) in Spain